shunsuke-iwashita/VTCS/README.md

 - Strategic evaluation using pre-computed wUPPCF data

 All modules follow comprehensive docstring standards and include type hints for better maintainability.

-## License

-This project is for research and educational purposes in sports analytics and ultimate frisbee tactical analysis.